 There are three main tenses:

-Each of Present, Past and Future Tense is further divided in four types depending upon nature of action as below:
+Each of Past Tense, Present Tense and Future Tense is further divided in four types depending upon nature of action as below:

-In this way, English tenses are of 12 types.
+In this way, English tenses are of twelve types.
 Learn all these tenses here with examples.

-Below is list of all English tenses including the structure and explanation of usage of each tense:
+Below is list of all English tenses including the structure and explanation of use of each tense:

 Careermidway.com is an effort of lofty aspirants.
 We voluntarily bridge seekers with employers and other career building sources.